-Data and assumptions used in the study are based on several sources, including the FY 2013-14 academic and financial reports from the district, industry and employment data from the U.S. Bureau of Labor Statistics and U.S. Census Bureau, outputs of EMSI's Social Accounting Matrix (SAM) model, and a variety of studies and surveys relating education to social behavior.
+Data and assumptions used in the study are based on several sources, including the FY 2016-17 academic and financial reports from SBCCD, industry and employment data from the U.S. Bureau of Labor Statistics and U.S. Census Bureau, outputs of Emsi's Multi-Regional Social Accounting Matrix model, and a variety of studies and surveys relating education to social behavior.
 The study applies a conservative methodology and follows standard practice using only the most recognized indicators of investment effectiveness and economic impact.
-For a full description of the data and approach used in the study, please contact the district for a copy of the technical report.
+For a full description of the data and approach used in the study, please contact the district for a copy of the main report.